 Learn MoreShow less

 Those with ADHD who suffer from time blindness or have poor time management skills will be served well by Motion.
-Automatic syncing with Google Calendar and Microsoft Outlook Calendar makes keeping tasks and events well organized.
+While it requires a bit of fiddling upfront, automatic syncing with Google Calendar and Microsoft Outlook Calendar makes keeping tasks and events well organized in the long-term.

 Learn MoreShow less